KawshikBanerjee/kawshikbanerjee.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I'm Kawshik Banerjee, graduated from [Rajshahi University of Engineering & Technology](https://ruet.ac.bd/) majoring in Computer Science, with a strong interest on Natural Language Processing and its applications in various setting.
-My [undergraduate research]({{ site.baseurl }}{% link _pages/research.html %}#embedding-regression), advised by [Md.
-Azmain Yakin Srizon](https://scholar.google.com/citations?user=6zXjgsEAAAAJ&hl=en) focused on assessing the evolution of word associations depending on context, over a 13-year period through machine learning and statistical analysis.
+My [undergraduate research]({{ site.baseurl }}{% link _pages/research.html %}#embedding-regression) focused on assessing the evolution of word associations with varying context, over a 13-year period using machine learning and statistical analysis.

 I'm also working with [Dr. Nur Ahmed](https://www.nurahmed.com/home) in a multi-diciplinary research lab.
 Our [recent work](https://arxiv.org/abs/2405.12193) examines how the industry engages with responsible AI and incorporates it into their products.